matiasconsiglio/project-4/README.md

 ### Project Goals

-- Create a full Stack project based on an Event Blog Style application.
+- Create a full Stack project based on an Event Blog Style application

 - External User's goal:
     - User wants to see what's going on at ΠΛΤΤ Sessions in Rex Malmo Bar, also be able to like and comment on different events.